Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Introduction

-In the case of $SU(2)$ bundles over the product ofelliptic curves, in \cite{N3} Nishinou is able to partially extend his above results, after utilizing his gauge fixing theorem from \cite{N2}.
-In some ways, our Theorem \ref{gaugef} can be thought of as a generalization to higher rank of this gauge fixing theorem, although our setup is different in that we have already assumed existence of a fixed holomorphic structure.
+In the case of $SU(2)$ bundles over the product of elliptic curves, in \cite{N3} Nishinou is able to partially extend his above results, after utilizing his gauge fixing theorem from \cite[Theorem 3.11]{N2}.
+In some ways, our Theorem \ref{gaugef} can be thought of as a generalization to higher rank of this gauge fixing theorem, although we have already assumed existence of a fixed holomorphic structure.
 In fact, this assumption serves as a major simplification throughout our paper, compared to the general case of a sequence of anti-self dual Yang-Mills connections considered in \cite{Chen, DS, Fuk2, N1,N3}.
-The most notable simplification is that, because our sequence of connections $\Xi_i$ are all complex gauge equivalent to $\Xi_0$, we can bypass working with a sequence of holomorphic maps (which plays a role in \cite{Chen, N1, N3}), as well as the more difficult type three bubbles of Dostoglou-Salamon \cite{DS, DS2}.
-Additionally, this assumption allows us to prove our initial convergence result directly, without relying on unitary gauge transformations.
-Gauge transformations are only required to achieve smooth convergence.
+The most notable simplification is that, because our sequence of connections $\Xi_i$ are all complex gauge equivalent to $\Xi $, we can bypass working with a sequence of holomorphic maps (which plays a role in \cite{Chen, N1, N3}), as well as the more difficult type three bubbles of Dostoglou-Salamon \cite{DS, DS2}.
+Additionally, this assumption allows us to prove the convergence in the second point of Theorem \ref{maintheorem} directly, without relying on unitary gauge transformations.